 However, within telecoms companies, SDN is currently seen as impacting the data center, not wide area networks.
 Announcements from suppliers such as Cisco , Juniper, Brocade and others in this space have focused on data center infrastructure.

 This is hardly surprising as telcos are unlikely to embark on wholesale replacement of installed infrastructure until a clear upgrade path is available.
-For example, here at Orange Business Services we have over 330,000 end points on our network, each with a Cisco router connected to our global transport network.
+For example, here at Orange Business we have over 330,000 end points on our network, each with a Cisco router connected to our global transport network.
 Until we see routers that can act as both ‘legacy’ and ‘SDN’ appliances we are unlikely to start rolling out SDN capabilities in the wide area network.

 why NFV is a more practical approach